 Kerry warned those regime allies to stop providing assistance to Assad, saying such activity "perpetuates the regime's campaign of terror against its own people."

-"We have to hope that Bashar Assad and his regime will understand the meaning of that, and the Iranians and others will understand the meaning of that," Kerry said.
+"We have to hope that Bashar Assad and his regime will understand the meaning of that and the Iranians and others will understand the meaning of that," Kerry said.
 "The president will keep those options available to him short of American forces on ground."

 To that end, an administration official in Washington said the White House would soon notify Congress about an expanded package of non-lethal assistance to the Syrian rebels.